Risk-based access policies

 User risk-based Conditional Access policy

-Identity Protection analyzes signals about user accounts and calculates a risk score based on the probability that the user has been compromised.
-If a user has risky sign-in behavior, or their credentials have been leaked, Identity Protection will use these signals to calculate the user risk level.
+ID Protection analyzes signals about user accounts and calculates a risk score based on the probability that the user is compromised.
+If a user has risky sign-in behavior, or their credentials leak, ID Protection uses these signals to calculate the user risk level.
 Administrators can configure user risk-based Conditional Access policies to enforce access controls based on user risk, including requirements such as:

 - Block access